KILTprotocol/spec-ext-credential-api/readme.md

 | direction | `dApp -> extension` |
 | message_type | `'submit-terms'` |

-Because of the anticipated multitude of various CTypes the extension is not expected to provide a UI to create and fill in the claims.
+Because of the anticipated multitude of various CTypes, the extension is not expected to provide a UI to create and fill in the claims.
 The role of the extension is to let the user authorize and sign off the claims prepared by the attester.